 Chemical structure and properties of linalool

-Linalool’s boiling point is 198°C. Depending on its form—either dextrorotatory or levorotatory—it can appear as a liquid or solid at room temperature.
-Its refractive index, which measures how light passes through it, ranges from 1.460 to 1.505, depending on its level of purity.
+Linalool has a boiling point of around 198 °C. Depending on its optical form—either dextrorotatory or levorotatory—it can exist as a liquid or solid at room temperature.
+Its refractive index, which indicates how light passes through it, typically ranges from 1.460 to 1.505, varying with purity.

 Common sources of linalool outside of cannabis

-Linalool is a naturally occurring terpene found in various plant species, with some sources containing higher concentrations than others outside of cannabis.
-Its floral scent makes it valuable across multiple industries.
-Key sources of linalool include:
+Linalool is a naturally occurring terpene present in a wide range of plant species, some of which contain higher concentrations than cannabis.
+Its distinctive floral aroma has made it valuable across a variety of industries.
+Key natural sources of linalool include:

 -